IdaMurni/IdaMarketplace/README.md

 5. after it aproved we can now start the auction by calling start()
 6. after it is all ends the tokens will automatic transfered to the creator of the auction.

-by default the Auction will expired after 7 days. we could do dynamicly by adding time expirations of the Auction.
+by default the Auction will expired after 2, 7, 10, and 15 days

 example:
 ```shell
 enum TimeDuration {